 The original secondary comet target was short-period comet Boethin, but that had to be scratched when astronomers couldn't find the comet any longer, the body having apparently broken up.
 The actual target selected was comet Hartley 2.
 Deep Impact performed four more Earth gravity-assist flybys to set up the proper trajectory, with encounters on 29 December 2008; a "distant" flyby on 29 June 2009; another "distant" flyby on 28 December 2009; and final flyby on 27 June 2010.
 The flyby of Hartley 2 was performed on 4 November 2010, with a closest approach of about 700 kilometers.
 Excellent images were obtained.

 The extrasolar planet work included telescope observations of star systems known to have planets, in hopes of acquiring details of these bodies; and long-range observations of Earth to help "calibrate" observations of earthlike bodies elsewhere.
-Deep Impact is now on the way to asteroid 2002GT, with flyby scheduled for January 2020.
-Nobody feels there's much guarantee the probe will be in good operating condition by that time, however.
+Deep Impact was sent on to asteroid 2002GT, with flyby scheduled for January 2020, but the odds of the spacecraft surviving so far beyond its design life were not good; contact was lost in August 2013, and the mission was ended.

 In another interesting exercise in recycling, a plan was devised to send the Stardust comet sample-return probe to Tempel 1, with the spacecraft inspecting the damage inflicted by Deep Impact.
 The extended mission was designated "Stardust-NEXT" for "New EXploration of Tempel".
 The probe performed the flyby on 14 February 2011.
 Stardust was then permanently shut down in March after a few final tests.